-The Corporation's financial instruments recognized in the statement of financial position consist of cash, trade and other receivables, deposits, trade and other payables, convertible note payable and debenture.
-The fair value of these financial instruments approximates their carrying amounts due to their short terms to maturity.
+The Corporation's financial instruments recognized in the statement of financial position consist of cash, trade and other receivables, deposits, trade and other payables, convertible notes payable and debenture.
+The fair value of these financial instruments approximates their carrying amounts due to their short terms to maturity except for the convertible notes payable and debenture which have been fair valued as previously described.